openSUSE/opi/README.md

   3. Popular packages for various vendors

 positional arguments:
-  query                 can be any package name or part of it and will be
+  query                 can be any package name or part of it and will be searched
-                        searched for both at the openSUSE Build Service and Packman.
+                        for both at the openSUSE Build Service and Packman.
                         If multiple query arguments are provided only results matching all of them are returned.

-optional arguments:
+options:
-  -h, --help            show this help message and exit -v, --version         show program's version number and exit -r, --reversed-output
+  -h, --help     show this help message and exit
-                        print the search results in reverse
+  -v, --version  show program's version number and exit -n             Run in non interactive mode

 Also these queries can be used to install packages from various other vendors: anydesk           AnyDesk remote access